This info is for owners reporting damage to their cars. If you're a borrower and need to report damage that happened during a trip, read this article.

 - Take clear photos of the damage

-- Log in to your account and go to the help section
+- Log in to the help centre

 - Select the responsible booking (there's an option if you're not sure)

-- From the list of help options, select Damage to the car
+- Select Damage to the car

 - Report the damage, along with photos of the damage

 - We'll investigate and arrange to get your car repaired if necessary

 Please report each incident of damage as a separate report.